That's Outrageous!

 That's Outrageous! was an American post-hardcore band from Poughkeepsie, New York, formed in the winter of 2010.
-They were signed to Rise Records in March 2011, shortly after posting two self-produced demos on PureVolume.
+They were signed to Rise Records in March 2011, shortly after releasing two self-produced demos on PureVolume.
 The band released two full-length albums before disbanding in 2013.
 Despite releasing two albums, they never made a music video.

 History

 Formation and debut album (2010–2011)

 That's Outrageous! was formed in the late winter of 2010 by Tom DeGrazia, Max Wrye, Doriano Magliano, Joe Jensen, and Greg Adams.
 The band signed to Rise Records on March 24, 2011, and announced their debut album would be produced by Cameron Mizell.
 They released their first single, #Winning, the same day.

 On March 27, 2011, the band posted a live video of vocalist Doriano Magliano working with Of Mice & Men vocalist Austin Carlile on a track for the band's forthcoming album.
 Later that day the band was announced as part of Rise Records' first annual tour, along with Memphis May Fire, Decoder and Ten After Two.
 Guitarist David Newton was recruited before the band departed for the tour on May 7, 2011.
 Shortly after the tour started, the band announced they had parted ways with DeGrazia.

 The title track off their forthcoming album, Teenage Scream, was released on May 14, 2011.
 The full-length album was released on July 19, 2011, via Rise Records.

 The band released a 7-inch split EP with The Ready Set on August 16.
 The white vinyl was limited to 1,000 copies.
 After the release of the EP, it was announced that guitarist David Newton had been kicked out of the band.

 In September 2011, the band announced Christopher Stewart (formerly of Sweatshirt Weather) as their new vocalist and Randy Burnham as their new guitarist.
 In the fall of 2011, they supported Of Mice & Men on the Monster Energy Outbreak Tour along with I See Stars, Iwrestledabearonce, For the Fallen Dreams and Abandon All Ships.
 The tour started in San Francisco, California on October 26 and went through North America, ending in Pittsburgh, Pennsylvania on November 29, with the majority of the shows being sold out.
 Stewart filled in on clean vocals for Of Mice & Men midway through the tour after the departure of Shayley Bourget.

 The band toured with My Ticket Home and Casino Madrid in January and February 2012 as part of the "A New Breed" tour.